YePpHa/YouTubeCenter/README.md

  * `chrome-id` -- The id of the Chrome extension.
 The id can be found in `chrome://extensions/` or calculated from the signing key.
  * `chrome-update-xml` -- The location of the file, which Chrome uses to check if a new version of the developer version of YouTube Center is available.
  * `chrome-update-file` -- The location of the newest version of the developer version of YouTube Center for Chrome is located.

-## Contribute
-You can contribute to YouTube Center by different means.
-You can help find bugs (and report them in the issue tracker), help with the translation to different languages or you can try and implement new things yourself.

-## Translation
-YouTube Center uses Crowdin to better manage the translations.
-If you want to help with the translation of YouTube Center you can find the project page on [Crowdin](https://crowdin.net/project/youtube-center).

 ## License
 The MIT License (MIT)